 - Diabetic patients

 - Patients who are on “life-saving medicines”

-Several types of researches have been done to date, related to “Fasting” and its effect on Health (Muslim lifestyle basically).
-These researches concluded that,
+Several types of research have been done to date, related to “Fasting” and its effect on Health (Muslim lifestyle basically).
+These researchers concluded that,

 “Fasting helps to lower blood pressure, reduce cholesterol, and control diabetes”.